Building Research and Student Communities

 Research Leadership

-Dr. MacNeil has been fortunate to participate in multiple Dagstuhl Seminars, ITiCSE Working Groups, and has led workshops and birds-of-a-feather sessions at SIGCSE.
-Through these experiences, he has exchanged ideas with other leaders and helped shape the future of the field.
+Dr. MacNeil has also contributed to broader research and education communities beyond Temple.
+He has participated in multiple Dagstuhl Seminars, including a second seminar series in 2025, as well as ITiCSE Working Groups, and has led workshops and birds-of-a-feather sessions at SIGCSE.
+Through these experiences, he exchanges ideas with other leaders and helps shape conversations about computing education, human-computer interaction, and community-centered design.